 Luckily, there are alternative ways to take the eco-conscious route, and by changing your consumer behaviour, you can increase your personal savings in the long-term too.
 If you are thinking about B.Y.O.B, organising meat-free days or cycling to work, go for it.
-But we are here to reveal a lesser known technique- green mobile technology.
+But we are here to reveal a few hacks to be a more sustainable smartphone owner.

 Our phones are built from a long list of raw materials mined on the other side of the world and sadly, manufacturing processes have a long way to go before they will become completely circular and sustainable.
 The connection between the planet and tech production might not be immediately obvious, but using and choosing smartphones is in fact a great way to save the planet and money at the same time.
 All it takes is a bit of self-education, establishment of mindful tech shopping habits and asking yourself the question: "What impact is this having on the environment?" more often.
 We will take care of the money-saving part for you.

-Here is how you can save money when starting your green tech journey:
+Here is how you can save money when making greener tech choices:

 If you get bombarded with promotion emails from your network provider when a new smartphone gets released, with better cameras, better processors and all the other bells and whistles, it can be very easy to get tempted to upgrade.
 However, is it going to be a good investment if the phone you currently own is perfectly fine and works as it should?